Home Heat Pump Guide

 • Electric storage heaters: Yes

-• Coal or solid fuel system: Yes
+• Coal or solid fuel: Yes

 Requirement 5: Not a New Build